dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 description: "Run a Dapr sidecar and try out the state API"
 ---

-In this quickstart, you'll simulate an application by running the sidecar and calling the API directly.
+In this guide, you'll simulate an application by running the sidecar and calling the API directly.
 After running Dapr using the Dapr CLI, you'll:

 - Store two state object names.
 - Perform a bulk get on the two names.